Stay connected with the heart of our work

 - Drum Fast Fit & Performance Family Fun Day

-Bring the whole family and enjoy a day full of exciting activities, including a bouncy castle, a F1 simulator, bargain stalls, food, face and nail painting and much more!
-There’s something for everyone, so come along and make it a fun-filled day out.
+Bring the whole family for a day of fun.
+Enjoy a bouncy castle, F1 simulator, bargain stalls, food, face and nail painting, and more.
+There’s something for everyone.

-Keep an eye out for more details coming soon on our Facebook page and on Drum Fast Fit & Performance’s Facebook page!
+Watch for more details on our Facebook page and Drum Fast Fit & Performance’s Facebook page.

 - Give In Lent, 18 Feb – 2 April